Reflections on the Christian Life

 I want to feed the hungry and clothe the naked, to love the unloved and teach the sincere seeker.
 I want women to love their husbands and children and men to be kind and caring.
 I want children to grow up knowing God because their mothers knew Him.
 I want husbands to want to know the God who changed their wife—filling her heart with love and her days with kindness and caring.
 I want pastors and their wives to be uplifted finding joy and peace in their calling.

-I want to feel His presence as I minister and study and pray and cook and clean and walk through a village, to live as an example of a believer in love and faith, to trust God as Sarah learned to trust and then received strength to conceive.
+I want to feel His presence as I minister and study and pray and cook and clean and walk through a village or pray with a friend who’s struggling.
+I want to live as an example of a believer in love and faith.
+I want to trust God as Sarah learned to trust and then received strength to conceive.

 It’s not to late for me to bear miracle fruit in my old age.